sql-machine-learning/elasticdl/doc/parameter_server.md

 Since worker is stateless, we do not have to support failover for elastic scheduling worker.

 And pserver is stateful, we will save checkpoint periodially to a distributed file system.
 If we apply the second way to schedule pserver, then checkpoint is enough to handle occasional machine breakdown.
+In addition, if there is no big embedding table in the model, which means a worker holds whole parameters, the pserver could also recover from a worker.

 We do not need to create/kill pserver node frequently, but just increase/decrease the network bandwidth limit value.

 ## Deployment